 GFOA has consistently recommended that governments exercise appropriate due diligence in their selection of investment professionals.
 This is particularly important because the investment committee has overall fiduciary responsibility for pension plan assets.
 GFOA recommends government pension plans develop investment professional selection policies, which address the following:

 - Selection Method.
-The responsible public official or the governing board should appoint a pension investment consultant3 and/or review committee to conduct the search process.
+The chief executive, responsible public official, or the governing board should appoint a pension investment consultant3 and/or review committee to conduct the search process.
 Training should be provided to the governing board so that they may determine appropriate qualifications for consultant or committee suitability.
 Responsibilities of the review committee and/or pension investment consultant should be stated as should be the method of selection.
 A competitive, merit-based procurement process should be employed.
 Responsibilities of the investment professional(s) should be clearly defined in writing.

 - Sourcing Investment Professionals.
 The consultant and/or review committee should determine the sources for candidates to be considered based on procurement rules, including, but not limited to: